dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 ## 3 - The node.js shebang

-I have wrote a [post on the node.js shebang](/2017/03/26/linux_shebang/) a few months ago, but did not get into detail about how to make a full featured CLI tool using node.js.
-In short it is just something that I need to place at the very top of a script to help state the binary that needs to be used in oder to run the script.
-Because I am using javaScript as my programing environment, I need to use the node.js shebang that looks like this:
+In short a shebang is just something that I need to place at the very top of a script to help state the binary that needs to be used in oder to run the script.
+Because I am using javaScript as my programing environment, I need to use the node.js shebang that will typically look like something like this:

 ```
 #!/usr/bin/env node
 ```

+The path might need to change a little from time to time but the end result is more or less the same.
+In any case this is just a way of letting something like bash know where the binary should be in order to run this script.

 ## 4 - The index.js file